alttch/eva3/doc/sys_api.rst

 =======

 SYS API is a common API present in all EVA controllers.
-SYS API functions are made to manager controller itself.
+SYS API functions are used to manage controller itself.

 SYS API is called through URL request